WarnerMedia/artemis/backend/README.md

 ## 🚢 Initial deployment

-1. Create a new environment in `terraform/environments`, copying the example and modifing as needed.
+1. Create a new environment in `terraform/environments`, copying the example and modifying as needed.
 2. Create a KMS key with permissions for `AWSServiceRoleForRDS` and set the ARN in `terraform/environments/ENV/main.tf`
 3. Create S3 buckets and ECR repositories: `terraform -chdir=terraform/environments/ENV apply -target module.s3 -target module.ecr`
 4. Copy `example.mk` to a new `.mk` file that matches the name of the environment created in step 1.
 The `Makefile` expects `nonprod.mk` to exist by default but can be overridden by setting the `ENV` var to a different value when running make (`make ENV=name`).